Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Adjoint functor theorems

 \begin{definition} Let $\C$ and $\D$ be $\infty$-categories and let $G \colon \D \to \C$ be a functor. \begin{enumerate} \item We say that $G$ satisfies the $h$-\emph{initial object condition} if the slice $\infty$-category $G_{c/}$ admits an $h$-initial object for every $c \in \C$. \item We say that $G$ satisfies the \emph{solution set condition} if the slice $\infty$-category $G_{c/}$ admits a small weakly initial set for every $c \in \C$. \end{enumerate} \end{definition}

 The first adjoint functor theorem builds on Criterion A (Lemma \ref{criterionA}) and generalizes \cite[Theorem 3.2.6]{NRS}.

-\begin{theorem}[\emph{n}-GAFT$_{\mathrm{fin}}$] Let $G \colon \D \to \C$ be a functor between $n$-categories.
+\begin{theorem}[\emph{n}-GAFT$_{\mathrm{fin}}$] Let $G \colon \D \to \C$ be a functor between $n$-categories, where $n \geq 1$ is an integer or $n= \infty$.
 Suppose that $\D$ is a finitely weakly complete $n$-category.
 Then $G$ admits a left adjoint if and only if $G$ preserves finite products, weak pullbacks of order $(n-1)$, and satisfies the $h$-initial object condition. \end{theorem} \begin{proof} By Proposition \ref{characterization_adjoint_functor}, $G$ is a right adjoint if and only if $G_{c/}$ has an initial object for every $c \in \C$.

-Therefore, if $G$ is a right adjoint, then $G$ clearly satisfies the $h$-initial object condition.
+If $G$ is a right adjoint, then $G$ clearly satisfies the $h$-initial object condition.
 Moreover, $G$ preserves finite products and weak pullbacks of order $(n-1)$ by Proposition \ref{adjoint_preserve_weak_co_limits}.

 Conversely, suppose that $G$ preserves finite products and weak pullbacks of order $(n-1)$, and $G_{c/}$ admits an $h$-initial object for every $c \in \C$.
 The case $n=1$ is obvious, so we may assume that $n \geq 2$.
 By Corollary \ref{limits_slices_under_objects}, the slice $n$-category $G_{c/}$ admits finite products and weak pullbacks of order $(n-2)$.
-Thus, by Proposition \cite[Proposition 3.10]{Ra} (and an inductive argument using the skeletal filtration of a simplicial set), $G_{c/}$ admits weak $K$-limits of order $0$ for every finite simplicial set $K$ of dimension $\leq n-1$ (Example \ref{example_CriterionA}).
+Thus, using Proposition \ref{weakly_cocomplete_colimits}, it follows that $G_{c/}$ admits weak $K$-limits of order $0$ for any finite simplicial set $K$ of dimension $\leq n-1$ (see Example \ref{example_CriterionA}).
 Then the result follows from Lemma \ref{criterionA} (Criterion A). \end{proof}

 The second adjoint functor theorem builds on Lemma \ref{criterionB} (Criterion B) and generalizes \cite[Theorem 3.2.5]{NRS}.
 We recall from \cite{NRS} that an $\infty$-category $\C$ is \emph{2-locally small} if for every pair of objects $x, y \in \C$, the mapping space $\map_{\C}(x, y)$ is locally small \cite[Definition 3.2.4]{NRS}.